 Sponsor charitable events or sustainably source your products?
 Has your business established an annual volunteer day or makes charitable contributions?
 You’ll need to find ways to get this across to these millennial decision-makers if you want to sell to/work with them.

 This is especially important right now, in a politically charged global climate that is seeing businesses suffer in the eyes of millennials if they do not take some kind of stand on hot button issues.

 2. Get in touch with them where they hang out

 Millennials are very active on platforms like LinkedIn and Instagram.
 To meet this audience, you need to interact on their turf.
 This includes engaging with people directly via these channels and maintaining a strong, heavily branded but still authentic social media presence.

 Don’t just try to sell the goods.
 Be sure to add informative, industry-related posts and insights to your social pages.
 This will help build your expertise and drive traffic to your website.
+Traditional marketing is great, but take your campaigns to the digital marketing platforms, post on Twitter, Facebook, etc. and the younger generation will listen to you.
 And posting news from other sites will prove you have a finger on your industry’s pulse.

 Social networking can also be a fantastic customer engagement tool.
+It builds brand loyalty.
 When people post feedback or ask questions on your social media accounts, your company needs to respond quickly.
 Millennials expect transparency and prompt responses.
 If someone leaves a negative comment, don’t ignore it.
 Respond as soon as possible and pursue the offline chat.